haiwera-silk-cd/magento-devdocs/guides/v2.1/ui_comp_guide/components/ui-multiline.md

 ## 概述

-The 多输入组件 is a collection of form elements that displays multiple fields of the same type.
-For example, the **Street Address** fields.
+The 多输入组件 is a collection of form elements that displays multiple fields of the same type. 例如， the **Street Address** fields.

 ## Multiline configuration
 Extends all [`uiCollection`]({{ page.baseurl }}/ui_comp_guide/concepts/ui_comp_uicollection_concept.html) configuration.